P. J. Brown: Personal life

 Brown and his wife have four children.
-His daughter, Kalani Brown, is a professional basketball player with the Atlanta Dream.
+His daughter, Kalani Brown, is a professional basketball player with the Phoenix Mercury.
 Brown's nickname "P.J." was given to him by his grandmother as a child, due to his affinity for peanut butter and jelly sandwiches.
 He was inducted into the Louisiana Tech University Athletic Hall of Fame in 1998, the Louisiana Basketball Hall of Fame in 2001, and the Louisiana Sports Hall of Fame in 2016.